-FRNP shall develop and implement a centralized container management function.
+FRNP maintains a centralized container management function in accordance with CP3-WM-3032, Waste Container Management, along with waste packaging procedures.
 All containers will be procured by container management per generator request, approved container specification and from the most cost effective container manufacturers.